brandonwkerns/lpt-matlab/README.md

    -- recombine_split_n_merge_lpts2.m (Generates TIMECLUSTERS*.rejoin.* files)
    -- identify_clumps_of_worms_rejoin2.m (needed -- grouping on to LPT system families) -- identify_mjo_candidates_rejoin2.m (get MJO candidates from this step).

+10) Plotting.

+    A set of sample plotting scripts are provided with the package.
+These are set up for TRMM TMPA, and would need to be adapted to use with other data sets.

+    calc_rainrate_hov_MULTI_15deg_3day_full_year.m and calc_rainrate_hov_MULTI_15deg_3h_full_year.m
+    calculate the time-lon rain which is used in plotting scripts.

+    The plot*.py and plot*.m scripts do the actual plotting.

+    Mostly, plots are written to the plots/CASE_LABEL/ directory.